lucb31/game-engine-go/README.md

 [Try it out](https://lucb31.github.io/game-engine-go/)

 # Todo
-## Prio
-- Game speed not considered in creep timer

 ## Game loop
 ### Feat
 - Money / limit on how many towers to add
 - Restart

-### Fix
-- Game over state does not work correctly
-    - Towers can still be spawned
-    - Creeps seem to still be spawned

 ## HUD
 ### Feat